WMIT: History

 In 1947, WSJS was authorized to establish its own FM station, WSJS-FM.
 Contemporary FCC rules disallowed more than one station on a given band from operating in a common studio site, so WMIT's studios were relocated from Winston-Salem to Charlotte, 90 mi away.
 Much of the music was classical or beautiful music, though three hours a day of local, regional music was played due to listener interest.

 In 1948, WMIT was issued a Construction Permit to change its transmitting frequency to 106.9 MHz.
 The station eventually increased its ERP power to 75 kw.

 In April 1950, WMIT ceased broadcasting.
 In a letter to the FCC, Gordon Gray wrote: "With considerable regret I have decided to discontinue the operation of WMIT after April 13, 1950.
 After that date any outstanding licenses will be returned to the Commission for cancellation.
 I had hoped that we might be able to find a purchaser who would take over and continue the operation but we have not been successful along that line."
 The license for WMIT was deleted on April 26.

 In December 1950, an application was filed by Mount Mitchell Broadcasters, Inc., headed by Charlotte investment banker W. Olin Nisbet, Jr., for use of the "former facilities of Gordon Gray - WMIT", specifying operation with 325 kw on 106.9 MHz.
 This was approved early the next year.
 Although technically this was a new station, because it revived the WMIT call letters and operated on the same frequency from the same transmitter site, it has generally been considered to be a continuation of the original WMIT authorized in 1941.
 The new studio location was in Black Mountain.

 WMIT returned to the air on July 1, 1951.
 WMIT could be picked up in Atlanta, Georgia, 190 mi away.
 Six and a half million potential listeners could receive the signal.

 In 1955, the station was issued a Construction Permit that reduced its power to 36 kw.
 Billy Graham's ministry purchased WMIT in 1962.
 At first Graham used the station to broadcast Christian instructional and preaching programs, hosted by Graham and other religious leaders, but around 2000, shifted its focus to airing a music-oriented Christian contemporary format, with some instructional and preaching programs during the day.

-On October 12, 2023, the station's transmitter site at Clingmans Peak was designated the "'Munn Communications Facility", in memory of the late E. Harold Munn, Jr., who had served as a long-time member and officer of the Blue Ridge Broadcasting board of directors.
+On October 12, 2023, the station's transmitter site at Clingmans Peak was designated the "'Munn Communications Facility", in memory of E. Harold Munn, Jr., who had served as a long-time member and officer of the Blue Ridge Broadcasting board of directors.